 Bhakar is a rustic bread made with jowar (sorghum) or bajra (millet) flour, which are easy enough to find in Indian grocery stores.
 You'd eat the zunka by scooping it up with a piece of bhakar.
 Both are typically accompanied by a spicy, fiery powder made primarily of red chillies and raw onions.

 All together, they are exactly the stuff great comfort food is made of.

-- 1 bunch scallions or spring onions (about 6), both green and white parts finely diced
+- 4 scallions (both green and white parts finely diced)

 - A generous pinch of asafetida (hing)

 - Salt to taste

 - 2 cups millet flour (or bajra flour.
 Subbing half the millet flour with whole wheat makes these easier to roll out.
 Otherwise place between two sheets of cling wrap and roll out the bhakar)

 - Roast the chickpea flour lightly, stirring, until it smells fragrant, about 5 minutes on medium-low heat.

 - Spray oil in a skillet.
 Add asafetida and sustard seeds.
 When the seeds sputter, add the onions.
 Saute until the onions turn translucent but before they start to color.